 Hearing aids are complex devices needing to be accurately adjusted to the specific and often subjectively changing requirements of the individual user.
-Any mismatch between expectations and the functionality of assistive devices results in a common pattern of rejection and abandonment.
+It's important to know what to expect from a hearing aid, as any mismatch between expectations and the functionality of assistive devices results in a common pattern of rejection and abandonment.
 If not adjusted correctly, hearing aids may produce a distorted sound.
 There are a number of other causes for sound distortion or malfunction, and some of them are described below.

 While distorted sound may be caused by low volume or incorrect adjustment, it may also occur due to damage to the hearing aid or defective parts.
 In this situation you must schedule an appointment with your hearing care professional to suggest the best course of action.

 Accumulated earwax may block sounds from entering the middle ear.
-Thereby, you must have your ear canals regularly cleaned.
-Never attempt to remove the earwax by yourself because as this could damage your ear.
+Which means you must clean your ear canals regularly and safely: Our post, "How to Get Rid of Earwax at home" explains how.
+Never attempt to remove a hardened earwax blockage by yourself because as this could damage your ear.

 Understanding the causes of hearing aid distortion of sound is important but it is also important to know that you should allow some time for your brain to adjust when you use hearing aids for the first time.
 Trying to adjust to an unnatural sound could be disappointing, exhausting, and even stressful but once your brain adapts, a quality pair of hearing aids should be able make a significant improvement in quality of life.